-Analysis of the digital transmission using PCM and DM over many advantages such as high noise immunity effeciency using channel band-width (BW) and providing secure communication.
-However, digital transmission based on PCM and DM are require extra signal processing such as sampling, quantizing and encoding.
+Analysis of digital transmission using PCM and DM shows that, many advantages such as high noise immunity effeciency using channel band-width (BW) and providing secure communication can be achieved.
+However, digital transmission based on PCM and DM require extra signal processing such as sampling, quantizing and encoding.